qbead/qbeadWebsite/content/book/stepcounter.md

 void loop() {
   // Send a confirmation message over and over.
-  Serial.print("I am working!");
+  Serial.println("I am working!");
-  // Print a new line after each message.
-  Serial.println();
 }
 ```

 Now we can begin to add useful functionality to our sketch.
 The first step is to ensure that the SpinWheel can measure something related to the motion.
+The function `loop` is repeatedly being called by our SpinWheel and each time that happens we want
-At each repetition step in `loop` we want to command the motion sensor to report the new values:
+to instruct the motion sensor to report the new values it has measured:
 we do that by calling `SpinWheel.readIMU()` where IMU stands for Inertial Measurement Unit,
 a fancy name for something that senses motion.